mypiaware/virtual-radar-server-installation/README.md

 ## Server Port Number

+To access the VRS webpage, the port number should be set, and the port number will need to be used in the URL that brings up the VRS webpage.
+For example, the URL for a VRS webpage on a local network may appear as such:  `http://192.168.1.100:8090/VirtualRadar`

 This VRS installation script will prompt the user for the port number the VRS server should use.
-This is the port number that is necessary to be used by a web browser to view the VRS webpage.
 By default, a typical installation of VRS will use port 8080 for the server port.
 However, this VRS installation script will use 8090 as the default port number in the event the same system is running FlightAware's SkyAware (formerly called "Skyview") - which uses port 8080.
 The user is free to choose any available port number.
 However, this script will not check if the selected port number is available.

 ## Default Language